KevinYSH/document/DE-LDRSW004_How_to_Get_RTL_Switch_Port_Status.md

 **No:DE-LDRSW004 2019-12-13 **
 # How to Get RTL Switch Port Status
 ## Key Word:
-Switch API, MDC, MDIO, SMI, Port, status, PHY, MAC
+Switch API, MDC, MDIO, SMI, Port, status, PHY, MAC, mib counter
 ## Description

 1. For confirming the port link status, you need to use the API function to get the port information.